Logo

 Directives

 Define directive metadata for the API.
-Each directive specifies its valid locations (18 location types are supported), arguments, whether it is repeatable, and whether it is a built-in directive.
+Each directive specifies its valid locations across both executable and type system categories, arguments, whether it is repeatable, and whether it is a built-in directive.

 Interfaces